rxseven/docker-playground/README.md

 ## Development Workflow

 - Project bootstraping with Create React App
+- Development environment and app containerizing with Docker
 - Development server, live reloading, and assets bundling with Webpack
+- HTTP proxying with Nginx and self-signing SSL certificate with OpenSSL
 - JavaScript transpiling with Babel
 - CSS pre-processing and transforming with Sass, PostCSS, and CSS modules
 - JavaScript linting with ESLint